MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

 #### Xbox Live Creators Program

 The Xbox Live Creators Program is currently in Preview.
 This program allows anyone to integrate Xbox Live into their title and publish to Xbox One and Windows 10.
-To start developing with the Xbox Live Creators Program today, sign up for the Preview for Xbox Live Creators Program.
+To start developing with the Xbox Live Creators Program, sign up for the Preview today.
 The sign-ups for the Preview program is currently limited but more spaces will be made available periodically.

 If you want access to even more Xbox Live capabilities, be featured in the main Xbox One store, or receive dedicated marketing and development support, you can apply to the [ID@Xbox](http://www.xbox.com/Developers/id) program.